ejcx/passgo/notes.md

 - @ Linux (CentOS 7), local/remote; remote clipboard requires X11 (`ssh -X ...`).
 - @ Windows, `cmd` and `PowerShell` ("terminal" pkg fails on `mintty`; MINGW64/Cygwin).

-### ToDo:
+### ~~ToDo~~ DONE:
-- Add a loop-mode on `show`, in the absence of a site/file argument, where the master
+- Add a loop-mode to `show.Site`, in the absence of a site/file argument, where the master
   password is required only once, allowing more site/file requests thereafter.

-### Development notes, per branch
+### Dev. notes per branch
 - `userpass1`
   * Add usernames handling to `insert.go` and `show.go`
 - `userpass2`